jostylr/literate-programming/src/lib.md

 These are loaded from the src directory.

-* [events](events.md "load:") Some of the events that get emitted.
-It would be good to get more there.
 * [commonmark](commonmark.md "load:") This is where the markdown document is parsed into events using commonmark.
 * [stitching](stitching.md "load:") This is where we stitch all the pieces